 Create a free profile to get unlimited access to exclusive show news, updates, and more!

-Burgess and Ruzek's never-ending love story all began in Season 1.
+Burgess and Ruzek's never-ending love story all began in Season 1—and it just took a big step in Season 10's "Out of the Depths."

 Are Kim Burgess (Marina Squerciati) and Adam Ruzek (Patrick John Flueger) endgame?
 It's the question Chicago P.D. fans have asked themselves since the couple's complicated relationship began in Season 1.
-If you ask Squerciati and Flueger, even though things were platonic between the two in Season 9, we shouldn't give up hope just yet.
+And we may finally have an answer following a steamy closing scene in Season 10, Episode 17's "Out of the Depths".

 It all began when Burgess and Ruzek were just close friends after first meeting in Episode 6.
 But after fans saw clear chemistry between the two, they finally kissed following some drinks at Molly's in Episode 10's "At Least It's Justice."
 The only problem?
 Ruzek was engaged to another woman at the time.